rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 Just like in **/boot** above, click on the **+** button and pick **/** from the drop down.
 Leave the size field blank and all of the remaining space will be used.
-As we planned the sizes ahead of time, this will come out to be at least the minimum size given our install devices of 8 GB minus the /boot and root partitions.
-If we are using a larger than minimum system drive then any remaining space will result in a larger root partition which is where the space will be most useful anyway.
+As we planned the sizes ahead of time, this will come out to be at least the minimum size of 5.5 GB given our 8 GB system devices minus the /boot and / partitions.
+If we are using a larger than minimum system drive size then any remaining space will result in a larger root partition which is where the space will be most useful anyway.